 late 1945 resulted in few sales (prices ranging from $150 to $750) and

-in less-than-favorable reviews.
+in less-than-favourable reviews.
 During this period, Rothko had been

-stimulated by Still's abstract landscapes of color, and his style
+stimulated by Still's abstract landscapes of colour, and his style

 shifted away from surrealism.
 Rothko's experiments in interpreting he unconscious symbolism of everyday forms had run their course.
 His future lay with abstraction.